juninhopo/juninhopo/README_english.md

 ## I'm an Information Systems student :computer: in Brazil :earth_americas:

-Always focused on learning new things, I'm always studying a little bit of everything. :octocat:
+Always focused on learning new things, always studying a little bit of everything. :octocat:

 # - Skills (in study)
 - HTML